Jeespa/EduWallet-Portal/README.md

   This project has been validated with Node 22; newer major versions (such as Node 24) may cause issues with Hardhat or its dependencies.
 - npm (bundled with Node).
-- Chrome or Firefox browser.
+- Chrome browser for browser extension.
 - A local Ethereum node (Hardhat, Anvil or Ganache).
 Examples below assume Hardhat.
 - Optional: a Filebase or other IPFS pinning service account if you want to